bpsmith/pybbg/README.rst

 Project has moved
 =================

-Please note this project has moved to tia_:
+Please note this project has moved to tia_

 .. _tia: https://github.com/bpsmith/tia